MediaComem/thymio-workshop/README.md

 	* Press middle button while red
 	* Use UP ARROW to max out volume

+### Optional
+Prepare a custom SD card with files to make a playable instrument using these [instructions](doc/createSoundFiles.md).

 ## Introduction
 * Get them excited
 	* Present Thymio: swiss robot made @EPFL by Francesco Mondada & team
 * Get to know their skills: ask about other workshops they took.
 Adapt difficulty.

+## Thymio instrument
+Create an instrument using the `Thymio VPL` software.